fge/largetext/README.md

 This class therefore queues a list of waiters (in a `DecodeStatus` instance) which it wakes _in order_.
 That is, a waiter on 231000 chars will be woken up before a waiter on 562000 chars.

-When a waiter is woken up, it is guaranteed that the decoding went OK up to this point, which means the caller can now obtain its result.
+When a waiter is woken up, either it is guaranteed that the decoding went OK up to this point, in which case the expected result is returned, or the decoding process encountered a problem.

-If the process is interrupted for one reason or another, the interrupt status is restored and a `RuntimeException` is thrown.
+Note that since those are blocking operations, and since the `CharSequence` interface does not allow to throw `InterruptedException`, on an interrupt, the thread interrupt status is restored and an appropriate `RuntimeException` is thrown.

-Note that it may happen that a byte window will not exactly map to a char window; the decoding process detects that and restarts from the appropriate offset in the file.

 ### `TextLoader`